 If you’d like to explore, there are tours available to guide you through the Yucatan peninsula and old Mayan ruins.
 The diverse variety of wildlife also adds color to the experience as you can go snorkeling and meet fishes, turtles, and other fascinating marine life.
 You can also reconnect with yourself and go for a Yoga Retreat in Tulum.

-You can acquire accommodation through the Coco beach club hotel or the Zen Zone hotel either direct or through an accommodation search engine.
-Both offer a wide range of rooms to select from with views and gardens that will soothe you down to your soul.
+You can acquire accommodation through the Coco Beach Club Hotel or the Zen Zone Hotel either directly or through an accommodation search engine.
+Both offer a wide range of rooms to select from, with views and gardens that will soothe you down to your soul.

 The Coco Tulum Beach Club is perfect for both adults and kids.
-Also, the nearly endless food menu means you’d never run out of tasty options of what to eat or drink.
+Also, the nearly endless food menu means you’d never run out of tasty options for what to eat or drink.

 Chisom Evare from The Awesome Traveler Blog